 - Have a backup plan: Technology can fail from time to time.
 Will you all try again in 5 minutes, revert to a group phone call, send an email?
 Have plan b understood by the team before you start.

-- Recording: I doubt you’d want to record a “normal” team meeting, but if you are recording let people know.
+- Recording: I doubt you’d want to record a “normal” team meeting, so don’t see why you would record a remote one.
+The recording is likely to reduce engagement and “radical” ideas.
+But, if you are recording let people know.

-These ideas will improve any online team meeting, they also answer how to engage introverts in meetings (specially remote meetings).
+These ideas will improve any online / remote team meeting, engage introverts in meetings (specially remote meetings).